secureCodeBox/secureCodeBox/documentation/docs/how-tos/hooks.md

 By default, hook order is specified according [this definition](/docs/api/crds/scan-completion-hook#priority-optional).

-With the `hook.priority` field, you can further customize the order of _secureCodeBox_ hooks.
+With the `hook.priority` field, you can further customize the order of _secureCodeBox_ _hooks_.
 The higher the priority of a hook, the earlier it will execute.
-By default, all hooks have a priority of `0`.
+By default, all _hooks_ have a priority of `0`.

 If we set `ufh2` hook's priority to `1`, we'll observe that it will execute before `ufh1`.